 A documentary about a successful Eco-resort cooperative in Mexico

 Mexico is living a crisis.
-The country no longer believes in its government; it is exhausted by the corruption and impunity which reaches every corner of society.
+The country is exhausted by the corruption and impunity which reaches every corner of society.
 It is tired of the inequality, the violence, the injustice, and the dispossession.
 In a small town in the semidesert of Hidalgo, a group of men and women of Ñañú origin are setting an example of rural community development – a cooperative rural development that protects natural resources, cares for traditions and respects people.
 This is part of their success.

 As heirs of the agrarian reform of the thirties, they have shown that the ejido remains a possible means for the development of rural communities, through cooperativism.
 Their secret lies in the "ejido" cooperative which was formed by their grandparents.